The Family Of Missing Connecticut Mother Jennifer Dulos Releases An Emotional Statement

 — WFSB Channel 3 (@WFSBnews) August 26, 2019

 On that same night, Fotis and his girlfriend were reportedly caught on video surveillance driving around town and depositing bags in various dumpsters.
-The victims bloodied garments were found in the bags.
+The victim’s bloodied garments were found in the bags.
 They were both arrested for tampering with evidence and interfering with the investigation.
 They are currently out on bail and have both pleaded not guilty.